-You can facilitate a server upgrade or downgrade by using MySQL Enterprise Backup to make a backup of your data from a source server, restore it to a new target server, and, after some preparations, start a different version of MySQL Server on the restored data.
-Here are a number of things that users should pay attention to when restoring a backup with a database upgrade or downgrade:
+You can facilitate a server upgrade or downgrade by using MySQL Enterprise Backup to make a backup of your data from a source server, restore it to a new target server, and, after some preparations, start a different version of MySQL Server on the restored data (see In-Place Upgrade for details and limitaions).
+Here are a number of things that users should pay attention to when restoring a backup with a database server upgrade or downgrade:

-- Restoring a database with a server downgrade should only be performed when the MySQL servers on the source and the target servers are in the same release series.
-Downgrading to a lower series (for example, from 5.7.21 to 5.6.39) might cause server crashes or data corruption. - Restoring a database with a server upgrade requires the following steps, the skipping of any of which might crash the restored server: - 1.
+- Restoring a database server with a server downgrade should only be performed when the MySQL servers on the source and the target servers are in the same release series.
+Downgrading to a lower series (for example, from 9.1 to 8.0) might cause server crashes or data corruption. - Restoring a database server with a server upgrade requires the following steps, the skipping of any of which might crash the restored server: - 1.
 Back up the data on the source server. - 2.
 Using the same version of MySQL Enterprise Backup with which the backup was taken, restore the data to the target server by running a copy-back-and-apply-log operation on the backup. - 3.
-Install on the target server the same version of MySQL Server that was running on the source server when your backup was created. - 4.
-Start the MySQL Server you just installed.
-Your restored data go through an abbreviated crash recovery process in preparation for a server upgrade.
+Install on the target server the same version of MySQL Server that was running on the source server when your backup was created.

-- 5. Perform a slow shutdown of the MySQL Server you just started in the last step by issuing the SET GLOBAL innodb_fast_shutdown=0 statement and then shutting the server down.
+- 4. Start the MySQL Server you just installed.
+Your restored data go through an abbreviated crash recovery process in preparation for a server upgrade. - 5.
+Perform a slow shutdown of the MySQL Server you just started in the last step by issuing the SET GLOBAL innodb\fast\shutdown=0 statement and then shutting the server down.
 This ensures that all dirty pages are flushed, and hence there will be no redo log processing later for the upgraded server. - 6.
 Install the newer MySQL Server version on the target server. - 7.
 Start the newer MySQL Server version you just installed on the data directory you have restored and prepared in the earlier steps. - 8.
 Perform any other additional upgrade steps that might be required for your platform or distribution as documented in the MySQL reference manual.
-Make sure the mysql_upgrade that comes with your newer server version is applied.